Measles: know the risks, check your status, protect yourself

 Measles is a highly contagious, serious disease caused by a virus.
 In 1980, before widespread vaccination, measles caused an estimated 2.6 million deaths each year.

-It remains one of the leading causes of death among young children globally, despite the availability of a safe and effective vaccine.
-Approximately 122 000 people died from measles in 2012 – mostly children under the age of five.
+The disease remains one of the leading causes of death among young children globally, despite the availability of a safe and effective vaccine.
+Approximately 134 200 people died from measles in 2015 – mostly children under the age of five.

 This fact file on measles has been created for World Immunization Week (24-30 April).
-This year the slogan for the week is #VaccinesWork.
+This year the theme for the week is #VaccinesWork.
 The campaign aims at raising awareness about the critical importance of full immunization throughout life and its role in achieving the 2030 Sustainable Development Goals.